levesquejf/nuitka-asyncio-bug-issue165/README.md

 ```

 Note that this issue is not only present with `aiohttp` but with other packages and coroutines.
 This package is only used as an example.

+### Nuitka Bug Tracker
+This issue is tracked at http://bugs.nuitka.net/issue404